Healthy Recipes using Sweetened Hibiscus Tea

 - 1 cup sweetened hibiscus tea

-- In a jar, combine rolled oats, sweetened hibiscus tea, almond milk, and honey.
+- In a jar, combine rolled oats and sweetened hibiscus tea, stirring well.

 Hibiscus Tea Fruit Salad

-This colorful fruit salad is dressed with a sweetened hibiscus tea syrup, making it a refreshing and healthy dessert.
+A colorful fruit salad dressed with sweetened hibiscus tea, bringing a refreshing twist to your favorite fruits.

-- 2 cups mixed fresh fruits (like berries, melon, and kiwi)
+- 2 cups mixed fresh fruits (melon, berries, pineapple)

 - 1 tablespoon lime juice